List of Champ Car circuits

 This is a list of circuits which hosted CART/Champ Car racing from 1979 to 2007.
+For actual Indycar series circuits see List of IndyCar Series racetracks.

 Champ Car events were held on 54 different circuits.
 Phoenix International Raceway hosted the inaugural CART Series race, the 1979 Arizona Republic / Jimmy Bryan 150, and Autódromo Hermanos Rodríguez held the final Champ Car race, the 2007 Gran Premio Tecate.
 Champ Car events were run on 21 ovals, twelve permanent road courses, and 21 temporary street circuits with 38 tracks located in the United States and 16 abroad.